Quantum simulation of massive Thirring and Gross--Neveu models for arbitrary number of flavors: Hamiltonian simulation using higher-order product formulas and QSVT

 In the previous subsections, we provided the complexity using higher-order Trotter and QSVT methods.
 We now show the comparison of the costs under various assumptions.
 Let us first start with dependence of costs on $L$ with other parameters fixed.
 In particular, we plot the following:

 with $g(L,N_f)=N_f+\log(LN_f^{2})$.
+For the plots we set the constant factors, $C_{\rm PF}=C_{\rm QSVT}=1$, which we note is not rigorous.
 The result for cost dependence on $L$ with all other parameters fixed is shown in Fig.~\ref{fig:costs_L_comp}.
 The result for cost dependence on simulation time $t$ for all other parameters fixed is shown in Fig.~\ref{fig:costs_t_comp}.
 QSVT has a clear advantage over product formulas, and this is related the lattice/qubit structure due to large $N_f$ shown in Fig.~\ref{fig:cartoon1}, which is more complicated than the nearest-neighbor (local) spin model simulations where QSVT and Trotter perform equally well at sufficiently large $p$~\cite{Childs2019}.